tinyfish-io/agentql/application_examples/perform_sentiment_analysis/README.md

-# Example script: perform sentiment anaylsis with AgentQL
+# Example script: perform sentiment analysis with AgentQL

 This example demonstrates how to perform sentiment analysis on YouTube comments with AgentQL and OpenAI's GPT-3.5 model.